elliotcm/libpattalk/influencing users shorthand.md

   + can do this because of:

 * enforcing domain expert opinion
+  + paternalism or opinionated code

   + "Typical install" option

+  + dramatically reduced choice

 SLIDE- (Hick's Law)

-  + dramatically reduced choice
   - Hick's Law
     time taken to make decision *proportional* to number of choices

 SLIDE- (installshield wizard, again)